From Clicks to Sales: How Auto Leads Move Through the Digital Car Sales Funnel

 The dealership consideration phase includes:

 Note that this entire phase is happening online.
-Your leads are forming impressions of your store based on auto marketing — before any salesperson has a chance to engage them.
+Your leads are forming impressions of your store based on auto marketing — before any salesperson has a chance to engage them in person.

 4. Deal Consideration